League-of-Foundry-Developers/fvtt-module-furnace/README.md

 The current features are :
 - **Advanced Drawing Tools :** Improved drawing tools with different pattern fill types, new HUD, and various options.
 - **Advanced Macros:** Use async script macros, handlebars templating, recursive macro calls and call macros with arguments or directly from chat.
+Also adds syntax highlighting, fullscreen mode and a test run button to the macro editor.
 - **Split Journal :** Select the split option from the context menu on a journal entry to split it into multiple entries.
 - **Tokens :** As GM, you can enable/disable token vision for yourself.
 You can also drop an actor folder into a scene to deploy multiple tokens at once.
 - **Combat :** Double click the initiative value in the combat tracker to quickly modify it.